-Raghida Al-Rahim is a member of the acquisition committee of the Middle East and North African Art Collection at the Tate Museum as well as at the British Museum.
+Raghida Ghandour Al-Rahim is a member of the acquisition committee of the Middle East and North African Art Collection at the Tate Museum and the British Museum.
 Born in Beirut, her family soon moved to Amman, where she spent her formative years.
 After spending several years in the United States and Europe as an artist, she moved back to Amman and managed the Flying Carpet Art Gallery where she met artists and patrons of the arts, an experience which encouraged her to further expand her role in the art world.
 In 1984 she moved to Washington D.C. where she directed the Arab American Cultural Foundation and helped run the Alif Gallery in Georgetown.
 In 1996 she relocated to London, where she has remained since, as an active patron of the arts at the Serpentine Gallery.
 Al-Rahim earned a bachelor's degree in history from the University of Santa Clara in 1974.
 And has painted at the Ecole des Arts Plastiques in Paris.
 Her philanthropic work is extensive; Notably, she is a member of APPEAL, which works towards creating scholarships for art students in Lebanon and a member of Give a Child a Toy, a charity based in the UK and Lebanon which raises funds for medical treatment to underprivileged children all over Lebanon.
 She has three daughters: Rawan, Noor, and Mira.
 Presently, she divides her time between London and Beirut.